-These Mini Banana Pudding Cheesecakes are made with vanilla wafer crusts, a banana cheesecake filling, topped with whipped cream!
-They are sweet little bites of banana pudding heaven!
+These Mini Banana Pudding Cheesecakes are made with vanilla wafer crusts, banana cheesecake filling & topped with whipped cream!
+You’re going to love this dessert recipe.
+They’re sweet little bites of banana pudding heaven!

 This post is sponsored by Challenge Dairy, but all opinions are my own.

 I am a lover of all things banana and so is the hubs.
 It’s one of the things I love about him. 😉 We’d easily fight over the last banana flavored candy, piece of cake, etc. Banana pudding is part of that shared love.
 If there’s one dessert that’s hard for us to resist, it’s banana pudding.

 When I was in New York a couple months ago, I made a quick stop at Magnolia Bakery.
 They are known for their banana pudding so I had to try it.
 They also have lots of fun cakes and cupcakes so be for you could say, “just the banana pudding”, I had about 3 slices of cake and 2 cupcakes to go along with my banana pudding.